MAbdelnaeem50/AudioBooks/README.md

         Audibook

 Audiobook is a Website AudioBooks that was built completely using Html & css & javascript.

 the main objective of this project is to build an audio player and handle all its features

         Features

 Audio Player

-play the next and previous books
+Play the next and previous books

-Download Book
-jump to the end of the audio using the slider buy Book like book book details containing summary, rating, and tags.
+Jump to the end of the audio using the slider

+Download Book PDF

+Buy Book

+Like book

+Book details containing summary, rating, and tags.

 ![01](https://github.com/user-attachments/assets/25bba730-7ed4-4570-9129-9560461f0f26)
 ![02](https://github.com/user-attachments/assets/a9f6e3bc-7a5a-40ee-99b2-c96cffd79c97)